feross/electron-workshop/README.md

 ## Challenge 3: Writing Renderer Code

 All of the code we've written so far has been in the main process.
 Now, it's time to write some code in the renderer process to—umm—render our content.
-Let's load up `renderer.js` by adding the following to `index.html` before `</body>`.
+Let's load up `renderer.js` by adding the following to `index.html` at the end of the body, right before `</body>`.
+This means `renderer.js` will be executed as last step of the page rendering and thus the script can access all the previously rendered DOM elements.

 ```html
 <script>